mendersoftware/mender-docs/04.Artifacts/02.Image-configuration/01.Features/docs.md

 Below is a list of the features that Mender provides, with descriptions:

+* `mender-grub` - Enables integration with the GRUB bootloader.

 * `mender-image` - Enables a build that uses the Mender defined partition layout.